tonethar/IGME-230-Fall-2019/weekly/week-06B-notes.md

 ## I. Project 1
 - The final requirements for [Project 1](../projects/project-1.md) are posted
 - See myCourses for due date
+- PS - a lot of your pages had HTML validation **errors** - fix these!

 ## II.
 Navigation Design
 - Let's take a quick look at some of the basics of navigation design and the common types (global, local, audience specific, site map / index, breadcrumb, topical, task oriented) - the PDF of the slides is in myCourses
 ## III.
 Project 1 Critique

 - At this point, your Project 1 should be substantially complete, maybe needing a few minor tweaks here and there.